frafall/service.snapcast/README.md

 interface visible in alsa.

 1. To do this you need to edit config.txt:

-   - mount -o remount,rw /flash
+>  mount -o remount,rw /flash
-   - nano /flash/config.txt
+>  nano /flash/config.txt

 2. Append the following line at the bottom:

-   dtparam=audio=on
+> dtparam=audio=on

 3. Save the file and

-   - mount -o remount,ro /flash
+> mount -o remount,ro /flash

 4. Reboot, you should now see your interfaces when doing a 'aplay -L' or '.kodi/addons/service.snapcast/bin/snapclient -l'

-In Libreelec 8.2 (perhaps before) you will get a mix of the snapcast and kodi output.
+In Libreelec 8.2 (perhaps before) you will get a mix of the snapcast and kodi output, ie non-locking access to alsa device.

 Additional alsa interfaces
 --------------------------